pnedonosko/tenant-extension/README.md

 Install Tenant Extension.
 You can install it from central catalog via Add-ons Manager tool: `addons.sh` for Platform 4.1-M2 or `addon` for 4.1-RC1.
 If you have  bundle of the addon locally you also can simply unarchive it and copy its content, `lib` and `webapps` folders, to the root of your Platform Tomcat folder.

 Now you are ready to start your Platform server.
 Start it and ensure its log doesn't contain errors.
-When server starts successfully, stop it and start again.
+When server will be started successfully, stop it and start it again.
 After this you can use your tenant on-premise without limitations.

 Post-installation steps
 =======================